Delray Beach man wins $1 million Florida Lottery prize - NewsBreak

 South Florida community reaction after beating video: anger, shock, sadness

-The brutal beating and the death three days later of a Memphis man by police officers prompted a wave of emotions from the South Florida community after viewing the video Friday: shock, anger, sadness.
-A former FBI agent and current defense attorney, the CEO of the Urban League of Palm...
+The brutal beating and death three days later of a Memphis man by police officers prompted a wave of emotions from the South Florida community after viewing video Friday: shock, anger, sadness.

 cw34.com